armand1m/node-grumble/README.md

 This package is a rewrite from scratch and some refactors from code copied from the NoodleJS package, which was also an inspiration for this project.

 It is currently being developed, so many features are still missing and the API might change a lot.
-Expect breaking changes if using lower than 1.0.0
+Expect breaking changes.

 ## Features